Fenix0817/manual-pid/README.md

 and that we are most likely moving in a curve instead of moving straight, we should not throttle, so as to be conservative and not hit the curve; but in all other cases we should accelerate to the maximum allowed value.
 The parameters here are also tuned manually.

-This is how we computes the result of the PID.
+This is how we compute the result of the PID.
 I also display values such as the total running error, the average error, and the number of time steps to help us decide how to tune the parameters.

 ```c